STMicroelectronics Maximizes Access to High-Performing, Low-Power STM32L4 MCUs with New Development Ecosystem

 The STM32L4 MCU devices feature the 80MHz ARM® Cortex®-M4 core with DSP extensions and floating-point unit, and achieve aggressive power savings through features such as smart architecture with FlexPowerControl, dynamic voltage scaling, and seven power-management modes with sub-mode options.
 Among these, Batch Acquisition Mode (BAM) allows capturing data from peripherals even while the core is powered down.

-ARM MCU, General Purpose, STM32 Family S >
+ARM MCU, ART Accelerator, STM32 Family S >

 Current Limit SW 1-IN 1-OUT to 38A Autom >

 STMICROELECTRONICS TSH82IYDT Operational >